Best Ever Vegan Brownies

 If you know me, you’ll know that chocolate desserts are my absolute favourite.
 It doesn’t matter what it is… if it contains cocoa, I’m there.

-More than anything else in the whole world, I love me a good brownie.
+More than anything else in the whole world, I love me a good rich, fudgy, chewy vegan brownie.

-I used to bake them for every occasion and they were always well received.
+Back in the day, I used to bake traditional brownies (a.k.a. ones with eggs and dairy!) for every occasion and they were always well received.
 I made them for my now-boyfriend on our second date and I’m convinced that the bribery brownies are what made him fall so madly in love with me.

-But since I went vegan 2 years ago, I found it difficult to achieve the same texture without using animal products.
+But when I went vegan, I found it difficult to achieve the same texture without using animal products.
 This recipe by Orlando Murrin was my go-to non vegan recipe but it obviously contains dairy and eggs so I had to get creative.

 Switching the butter and chocolate out for vegan replacements was easy enough, but making brownies without eggs turned out to be a bit more tricky than I first thought.